Meeting and surpassing all audience expectations every day.

 This doesn't even scratch the surface.

-Stephen A. Smith, ESPN says, you know what?
+Stephen A. Smith, ESPN, says, you know what?

-Every African American ought to be forced to vote Republican once.
+Every African American ought to be forced to vote Republican once just to see what would happen.

 The New York Times claims that the Apple Watch will give you cancer.